Simon-Drohsen/Notizen/c#-notizen.md

 * Klassen erstellt, die die Schnittstelle implementieren.

 * Hinzufügen von Elementen zu den Klassen, die nicht in der Schnittstelle angegeben waren.

+* Die Vererbung ist eine Möglichkeit, Duplikation über mehrere Klassen hinweg zu vermeiden.

+* Bei der Vererbung erbt eine Klasse die Mitglieder einer anderen Klasse.

+* Die Klasse, die erbt, wird Unterklasse oder abgeleitete Klasse genannt.
+Die andere Klasse wird als Oberklasse oder Basisklasse bezeichnet.

+* Auf die Mitglieder einer Oberklasse kann man mit base zugreifen.
+Dies ist sehr nützlich, wenn der Konstruktor der Oberklasse aufgerufen wird.

+* Mit protected kann der Zugriff auf eine Oberklasse und ihre Unterklassen eingeschränkt werden.

+* Mit virtual und override kann ein Mitglied einer Oberklasse überschrieben werden.

+* Mit abstract kann ein Mitglied einer Oberklasse ohne Definition seiner Implementierung erstellt werden.
+Dies ist nützlich, wenn die Implementierung in jeder Unterklasse anders sein wird.

+* Classes and interfaces are reference types.
+A variable of this type holds a reference to the data, not the data itself.
+This is different from value types like int and bool

+* The equality operator (==) uses a referential comparison for reference types and a value comparison for value types

+* Multiple references can be created for a single object

+* A reference and its corresponding object do not have to be the same type.
+For example, we can refer to a subclass object by an inherited superclass or implemented interface reference

+* The functionality available to an object reference is determined by the reference’s type, not the object’s type

+3 Polymorphism is the ability in programming to present the same interface for differing data types

+* Referencing an object by an inherited type or implemented interface is called upcasting.
+It can be done implicitly

+* Referencing an object by a derived class is called downcasting, which must be made explicit by adding the type name in parentheses.
+It may cause an InvalidCastException error when the code is run

+* To signify that a reference is “empty” or refers to no object, we set it equal to null

+* If a reference is not set to any value it is unassigned and cannot perform any operations